 The process called percussion drilling was used by the ancient Chinese over 3000 years ago to provide boreholes.
 Seedsowers have teamed up with other volunteers from various church and prayer groups to learn the rudiments of the process so that it can be developed to provide much needed boreholes, cheaply for the rural villages in Africa.
 A Baptist Missionary in Boliva has refined the procedure so that the equipment required can be readily made from locally available components.
 He contends that a borehole using his refined procedure costs as little as $2-00 a metre sunk.
 This is considerably less than the general costs of sinking a borehole at present.

 In January 2007, Mike Ansell of Seedsowers flew to Ethiopia to train in the revolutionary new drilling technique pioneered in Bolivia by the Baptist missionary, Terry Waller.
-During the trip they met up with missionary Joseph Stocker who has been working with Terry Waller for the past 3 years and is now establishing a base for the charity called Water for All in Africa at Awasa in Ethiopia.
+During the trip they met up with missionary Joseph Stocker who has been working with Terry Waller for 3 years and has established a base for the charity called Water for All in Africa at Awasa in Ethiopia.